Atmos Pro Logo

 workflows: *apply-wf-config

 This mixin defines three workflow configurations using YAML anchors to avoid repetition.
-The plan-wf-config dispatches a plan workflow, the drift-detection-wf-config dispatches a plan with the upload input set to "true" so results are captured, and the apply-wf-config dispatches an apply workflow with a github_environment input for deployment protection rules.
+The plan-wf-config dispatches the Atmos Pro plan workflow, the drift-detection-wf-config dispatches the same dedicated plan workflow for drift detection, and the apply-wf-config dispatches the Atmos Pro apply workflow with a github_environment input for deployment protection rules.

 The workflow filename keys (e.g., atmos-terraform-plan.yaml, atmos-terraform-apply.yaml) are significant — Atmos Pro uses them to determine the command type (plan, apply, detect, remediate) for each deployment.
 Use descriptive filenames that include the command keyword.
 See Workflow Naming Conventions for details.